testvidya11/farewell/the_letter.md

 It has been a long time since I planned to write this farewell letter, but due to my procrastination, it has been delayed ever since then.
-While things foreseen to happen will eventually happen, I have no execute to finish it now.
+While things foreseen to happen will eventually happen, I have no execute but to finish it now.

 # A Geek's Way

-Forgive me that I'm writing it in this way, but since I do believe I am a so-called geek, I'd rather say _goodbye in my own way.
+Forgive me that I'm writing it in this way, but since I do believe I am a so-called geek, I'd rather say _goodbye_ in my own way.
 So if you feel any offence in any kind, I apologize for that, sincerely.

 # Looking back